 You can analyse this data to establish an audience profile.

 You can call 01344 859823 or email training

-For example: 40% of the audience might have a marketing role, 50% have a general management role and 10% have a finance-related role.
+For example: 40% of your audience might have a marketing role, 50% have a general management role and 10% have a finance-related role.

 Or, 20% might work in telecoms, 50% work in IT, 30% work in software and 10% are journalists.

-You can pick up more presentation skills tips on a PresentPerfectTM skills training course.
+As well as knowing your audience, you can pick up more presentation skills on a PresentPerfectTM presentation training course.

 "All the world is a stage,

 And all the men and women merely players.

 Each man in his time plays many parts."